PostHog/feedback-app/README.md

 Gather feedback from your users with this app.

-Steps:
+## Installation

+1. Make sure you have enabled `opt_in_site_apps: true` in your posthog-js config.
-1. Install the app from the PostHog App Repository
+2. Install the app from the PostHog App Repository
-2. Customise the text, and enable the plugin
+3. Customise the text, and enable the plugin
-3. Each feedback from your users is now captured as a custom `Feedback Sent` event
+4. Each feedback from your users is now captured as a custom `Feedback Sent` event
-4. You can now use this event to trigger PostHog actions, or create a funnel to see how many users are giving feedback.
+5. You can now use this event to trigger PostHog actions, or create a funnel to see how many users are giving feedback.

 ## Demo